timlindeberg/tlang/documentation/2_SignificantWhiteSpace.md

 ```

 Note that all lines in the block above only have an indentation level of one, the numbers in the array
-literal are then indented using spaces.
+literal are indented using spaces.